fixate/react-xstream-store/README.md

 ### Consumer

-A typical React context consumer that expects a function for `children`, returning bound action creators and state from the store.
+A typical React context consumer that expects a function for `children`, returning bound action creators, state, and `dispatch` from the store.

 ```javascript
 // Counter.js